data2health/data-harmonization/docs/index.md

 * [CDM-FHIR Mappings](https://drive.google.com/drive/folders/1Mrt0xFfvcYhOfoAq_KnT7R5bYk7TZ6h0?usp=sharing)
     * The CDM-FHIR Gap Analaysis Task Team has complied the most comprehensive mappings assembled to date.
 If you know of any other mappings that you do not see here, please add.
 * [Data Harmonization Maturity Model](https://docs.google.com/document/d/1IKKbSxe19ZgayDnv5cqTUzDswNGWQvKZNUc2IgZvaL8/edit?usp=sharing)
-    * The Sustainability and Change Managenet Task Team has developed a data harmonization maturity model and it is ready for wider CTSA Community input.
+    * The Sustainability and Change Management Task Team has developed a data harmonization maturity model and it is ready for wider CTSA Community input.
 Are there other factors that should be considered?

 ## Get involved